josearroyoportillo/LifeExpectancy-Corruption/README.md

 3. merged_cpi_data (https://www.kaggle.com/jeegarmaru/corruption-perceptions-index-for-10-years)

 # Results:
 Increased meat consumption and corruption both decrease the life-expectancy.
 However, corruption is a negative feedback loop that can multiply the effects of meat consumption.

+# Seminar Paper:
+Methodology and results are documented in paper accessable in respository.